-The MWCB rules, including the Exchange's Rule 11.280, provide an important, automatic mechanism that is invoked to promote stability and investor confidence during periods of significant stress when cash equities securities experience extreme market-wide declines.
+The MWCB rules, including the Exchange's Rule 2622, provide an important, automatic mechanism that is invoked to promote stability and investor confidence during periods of significant stress when cash equities securities experience extreme marketwide declines.
 The MWCB rules are designed to slow the effects of extreme price declines through coordinated trading halts across both cash equity and equity options securities markets.

-The cash equities rules governing MWCBs were first adopted in 1988 and, in 2012, all U.S. cash equity exchanges and FINRA amended their cash equities uniform rules on a pilot basis 9 (the "Pilot Rules," i.e., for IEX, Rule 11.280(a)-(d) and (f) 10).
-The Pilot Rules currently provide for trading halts in all cash equity securities during a severe market decline as measured by a singleday decline in the S&P 500 Index ("SPX").11 Under the Pilot Rules, a market-wide trading halt will be triggered if SPX declines in price by specified percentages from the prior day's closing price of that index.
+The cash equities rules governing MWCBs were first adopted in 1988.
+In 2012, all U.S. cash equity exchanges and FINRA amended their cash equities uniform rules on a pilot basis4 and, in 2020, the Exchange adopted the cash equities uniform rule under Exchange Rule 2622(a)-(d) to also operate on a pilot basis 5 (the "Pilot Rules").
+The Pilot Rules currently provide for trading halts in all cash equity securities during a severe market decline as measured by a single-day decline in the S&P 500 Index ("SPX").6 Under the Pilot Rules, a market-wide trading halt will be triggered if SPX declines in price by specified percentages from the prior day's closing price of that index.
 The triggers are set at three circuit breaker thresholds: 7% (Level 1), 13% (Level 2), and 20% (Level 3).
 A market decline that triggers a Level 1 or Level 2 halt after 9:30 a.m. and before 3:25 p.m. would halt market-wide trading for 15 minutes, while a similar market decline at or after 3:25 p.m. would not halt market-wide trading.
 (Level 1 and Level 2 halts may occur only once a day.)
 A market decline that triggers a Level 3 halt at any time during the trading day would halt market-wide trading for the remainder of the trading day.